rvsitebuilder/developer-docs/en/app-event-listener.md

 ### Dispatching Events

-To dispatch an event, you may pass an instance of the event to the event helper. you may call it from anywhere in your application
+To dispatch an event, you may pass an instance of the event to the event helper. you may call it from anywhere in your application:

 ```php
 namespace Vender\Project\Http\Controllers\Admin;